COVID19StatePolicy/SocialDistancing/data/README.md

 **_Gathering updates_**
 We ae still in the process transitioning "USstatesCov19distancingpolicy.csv" to the new gathering system; we will provide updates as this is completed, as well as corresponding code to help work across these two formats.

+**_Beta dataset updates_**
+We are still actively maintaining the current dataset in parallel as we develop scripts to easily transform the beta dataset ("USstatesCov19distancingpolicyBETA.csv") into the current dataset's format.
+We will provide regular updates on this process.

 **_State updates for both datasets_**
 In the dataset "USstatesCov19distancingpolicyBETA.csv", we have updated or added entries for the following states: California, District of Columbia, Georgia, Indiana, Maine, Maryland, Mississippi, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Carolina, Vermont, Virginia, and West Virginia.